According to half-yearly figures released by Financial Fraud Action UK (FFA UK), between January - June 2016:

 - A total of £28.9 million was lost due to retail face-to-face fraud, excluding contactless payments

 Earlier this month, members of a Blackpool-based gang were sentenced after fraudulently obtaining bank cards to steal over £300,000.
 Preston Crown Court heard how some gang members posed as genuine account holders to order new debit and credit cards and PINs, which they then managed to intercept in the post.

 The fraudulent activity was spotted by Lloyds Bank and Barclays, who flagged it to the Dedicated Card and Payment Crime Unit (DCPCU).

 - Keep cardholder data storage to a minimum - only keep data that is required for business, legal or regulatory purposes and make sure that it's kept for a limited time only.
-Regularly purge data which is no longer needed and dispose of it securely.
+Regularly purge data that is no longer needed and dispose of it securely.

 - Watch what you store - you must never store magnetic stripe data, CAV2/CVC2/CVV2/CID, or PIN numbers under any circumstances.
-And, don't store plain copies of credit cards anywhere.
+And don't store plain copies of credit cards anywhere.

 - Use masking to hide sensitive authentication data - the first six and the last four digits are the maximum number of digits you can display.
 Anything else must be 'masked'.
 Masking is required for all credit/debit cards and prepaid cards, bank statements, receipts, and emails containing payment details.